-D. Eligible activities
+D. Eligible Activities

-Pursuant to state ESG regulations, all activities permitted under the federal ESG regulations shall be eligible except for renovation, conversion, or major rehabilitation activities under 24 CFR Part 576.102.
+As identified and codified in the state ESG regulations, all eligible Activities are detailed in the federal ESG regulations.
+Pursuant to the same authority, activities that are specifically not eligible include: renovation, conversion, or major rehabilitation Activities under 24 CFR Part 576.102.
 Minor repairs to an ESG-funded ES that do not qualify as renovation, conversion, or major rehabilitation are an eligible use of state ESG funds.